venugoapalreddy/biztalk-docs/his/core/snacfg-printsession32702.md

  **/codepage: {Country &#124; Custom}**
  This defines the host code page language in which the print jobs are output.
 The default is **Country** and the default language is **English (United States) [037]**.
 To change the default language, provide the number of the host code page of the country/region you want with the **/country** option.

- If you want to use a custom file for the host code page, you must use **/customfile:***text,* where the *text* value is the name of the file containing the specifications for the print job.
+ If you want to use a custom file for the host code page, you must use <strong>/customfile:</strong><em>text,</em> where the <em>text</em> value is the name of the file containing the specifications for the print job.

  **Host Code Page Numbers and Corresponding Language**